may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 Teacher: And where do you think you’re going, miss?

-White-haired Girl: Why did you let him leave?
+Purple-eyed Girl: Why did you let him leave?

 Teacher: He’s a second year; it's beyond me why he was here to begin with, but frankly, I don’t care.

-White-haired Girl: But that boy.
+Purple-eyed Girl: But that boy.

 Teacher: Alright, alright, settle down, Ms. Miyamoto.
 You can talk to your boyfriend later; right now, it's my class.

-White-haired Girl: WHAT!
+Purple-eyed Girl: WHAT!
 HE'S NOT MY…

 <p class="centered">She looks over his shoulder and notices he's completely missing.</p>

-White-haired Girl: sighs Whatever.
+Purple-eyed Girl: sighs Whatever.
 (I’ll get him eventually.)

 <p class="centered">She goes back and takes a seat, controlling her fury, not even realizing the teacher somehow knows her name.</p>